-Task 2 - Planning your digital graphic
+Task 2 - Planning the digital character

-You need to organise your time and resources so that you can plan the creation of your digital graphic.
-You will need to generate the ideas for the digital graphic, taking into consideration any external restrictions on what you can use or produce.
+You need to organise your time and resources so that you can plan the design of the character.
+You will need to generate the basis of your idea for the design, taking into consideration time available and any external restrictions on what you can use or produce.